-The state-of-the-art trains were bought in from US-based Electro-Motive Diesel and are equipped with in-cab European signalling systems.
-Those who operate the trains from the train cab and control room communicate in English only.
+The state-of-the-art trains were supplied by US-based Electro-Motive Diesel and are equipped with in-cab European signalling systems.

-Weighing 30 tonnes each unloaded, and 130 tonnes loaded, the wagons that are pulled behind the trains are fully equipped with extended safety features, including electronically controlled pneumatic brakes and derailment protection.
+Weighing 30 tonnes each unladen, and 130 tonnes loaded, the wagons are fully equipped with extended safety features, including electronically controlled pneumatic brakes and derailment protection.

-For stage two of the project, the train fleet will increase to 45 locomotives and will connect the Emirates via Abu Dhabi, Khalifa Industrial Zone Abu Dhabi, Khalifa Port, Jebel Ali Port, Dubai, Sharjah, Ras Al Khaimah and Fujairah.
+For stage two of the project, the train fleet will increase to 45 locomotives and connect the emirates via Abu Dhabi, Khalifa Industrial Zone Abu Dhabi, Khalifa Port, Jebel Ali Port, Dubai, Sharjah, Ras Al Khaimah and Fujairah.

-Last year, the first batch of Emirati students graduated with a diploma specialising in railways through a programme launched by Etihad Rail.
+Last year, the first batch of Emirati students graduated with diplomas in railways specialities, through a programme introduced by Etihad Rail.
 Maithaa Al Remeithi also became the first female Emirati train controller in the country, at the age of 29.

 One freight train replaces hundreds of lorries

-Rail travel scores highly as far as its sustainable viability goes and that has to be celebrated.
+Rail travel scores highly as far as its sustainability goes and that has to be celebrated.

-Once fully operational, the fleet of trains and wagons running on the Etihad Rail network will replace 5,600 on-road truck trips per day.
+Once fully operational, the fleet of trains and wagons running on the Etihad Rail network will replace 5,600 lorry trips per day.
 A fully loaded train also emits up to 80 per cent less carbon dioxide than lorries transporting the same tonnage.